Legal

 Key Facts About the ARBAN Act and US Asbestos Policy

-- • ARBAN Act Target: Immediate comprehensive ban on all six asbestos types
+• ARBAN Act Target: Immediate comprehensive ban on all six regulated fiber types

-- • Chrysotile Percentage: Accounts for ~95% of historical US asbestos imports
+• Chrysotile Percentage: Accounts for ~95% of historical US imports of the mineral

-- • Trust Fund Availability: $30+ billion in asbestos trust funds for victim compensation
+• Trust Fund Availability: $30+ billion in exposure trust funds for victim compensation

 What Is the ARBAN Act and Why Was It Introduced in Congress?

-The Alan Reinstein Ban Asbestos Now (ARBAN) Act is proposed federal legislation designed to accomplish what the EPA's phased approach cannot: an immediate, comprehensive elimination of all asbestos from American commerce.
-Named after mesothelioma victim Alan Reinstein, whose advocacy championed stronger asbestos protections before his death, the Act directly addresses a critical public health gap.
+The Alan Reinstein Ban Asbestos Now (ARBAN) Act is proposed federal legislation designed to accomplish what the EPA's phased approach cannot: an immediate, comprehensive elimination of the substance from American commerce [3].
+Named after mesothelioma victim Alan Reinstein, whose advocacy championed stronger protections before his death, the Act directly addresses a critical public health gap.

-Unlike the EPA's regulatory authority—which is limited to individual chemicals or substances—Congressional legislation can impose sweeping, immediate bans.
-The ARBAN Act would prohibit the manufacture, import, processing, distribution, and sale of all six types of asbestos, with no phase-out period and no exemptions for "safe use" claims.
+Unlike the EPA's regulatory authority—which is limited to individual chemicals or substances [1]—Congressional legislation can impose sweeping, immediate bans.
+The ARBAN Act would prohibit the manufacture, import, processing, distribution, and sale of all six fiber types [5], with no phase-out period and no exemptions for "safe use" claims.

-"The United States has a moral obligation to adopt comprehensive asbestos protections equivalent to those in other developed nations.
-When 67 countries have already eliminated all asbestos, allowing six types to remain legal creates an indefensible gap in our public health infrastructure.
+"The United States has a moral obligation to adopt comprehensive protections equivalent to those in other developed nations.
+When 67 countries have already eliminated the substance entirely, allowing six types to remain legal creates an indefensible gap in our public health infrastructure.
 ARBAN addresses this gap directly and immediately."

 Why Now?

-Several factors have converged to make comprehensive asbestos legislation more viable in 2025–2026:
+Several factors have converged to make comprehensive legislation targeting the mineral more viable in 2025–2026:

-- Global consensus: With 67–70 nations implementing comprehensive bans, the US looks increasingly isolated.
-Continued asbestos use undermines America's public health credibility internationally.
+• Global consensus: With 67–70 nations implementing comprehensive bans [2], the US looks increasingly isolated.
+Continued use of the substance undermines America's public health credibility internationally.

-- Ongoing mesothelioma epidemic: An estimated 3,000+ new mesothelioma cases are diagnosed in the US annually, with most resulting from decades-old exposures.
-The disease continues to claim lives at rates comparable to other developed nations where asbestos is banned.
+• Ongoing mesothelioma epidemic: An estimated 3,000+ new mesothelioma cases are diagnosed in the US annually [6], with most resulting from decades-old exposures.
+The disease continues to claim lives at rates comparable to other developed nations where the fiber is banned.

-- EPA's limitations: The agency's 2024 chrysotile ban, while meaningful, highlighted the constraints of regulatory approaches.
-A ban on one asbestos type while five remain legal is seen as insufficient by many advocates.
+• EPA's limitations: The agency's 2024 chrysotile ban, while meaningful, highlighted the constraints of regulatory approaches [1].
+A ban on one fiber type while five remain legal is seen as insufficient by many advocates.

 How Does the ARBAN Act Compare to the 2024 EPA Chrysotile Ban?

 Understanding the difference between legislative and regulatory approaches is critical for mesothelioma victims.
-Both approaches aim to reduce asbestos exposure, but they operate differently and protect differently.
+Both approaches aim to reduce exposure to the substance, but they operate differently and protect differently.

 Why Both Bans Matter

-The EPA's 2024 chrysotile ban is important because chrysotile represents approximately 95% of all asbestos imported into the United States.
+The EPA's 2024 chrysotile ban is important because chrysotile represents approximately 95% of all such fiber imported into the United States [4].
 Eliminating this type addresses the majority of ongoing exposure risk.
-However, the remaining five asbestos types are equally carcinogenic and equally capable of causing mesothelioma.
+However, the remaining five types are equally carcinogenic and equally capable of causing mesothelioma [5].
 The ARBAN Act acknowledges that partial protection is incomplete protection.

 Why Are 67–70 Countries Ahead of the United States on Asbestos Bans?

-The global asbestos ban movement began in the 1970s with Scandinavian countries recognizing mesothelioma's catastrophic toll.
-Canada banned asbestos in 2018; the European Union in 2005; Australia in 2003.
+The global movement to ban the mineral began in the 1970s with Scandinavian countries recognizing mesothelioma's catastrophic toll [2].
+Canada banned the substance in 2018; the European Union in 2005; Australia in 2003 [2].
 Yet the United States, despite having one of the world's largest asbestos litigation systems and the most extensive medical research infrastructure, has lagged behind.

 Historical and Political Factors

-- Industry lobbying: Domestic asbestos manufacturers and companies using asbestos in products have consistently lobbied against comprehensive bans, arguing for "safe use" standards instead.
+• Industry lobbying: Domestic manufacturers and companies using the fiber in products have consistently lobbied against comprehensive bans, arguing for "safe use" standards instead [7].

-- Asbestos exportation: The US has historically exported asbestos to developing nations, creating pressure to maintain domestic asbestos industries.
+• Fiber exportation: The US has historically exported these materials to developing nations, creating pressure to maintain domestic industries built around the mineral.
 International bans reduced this market, but domestic industries persisted.

 Which Asbestos Types Are Still Legal in the United States?

-Understanding the six asbestos types is essential for workers and their families, because all six pose mesothelioma risks.
+Understanding all six fiber types is essential for workers and their families, because each one poses mesothelioma risks [5].
 The EPA's 2024 chrysotile ban addresses only one:

 The Six Asbestos Types

-- Chrysotile: The most commonly used asbestos type (95% of US imports).
+• Chrysotile: The most commonly used type (95% of US imports) [4].
 Found in insulation, brake linings, roofing, gaskets, and countless industrial products.
 Subject to EPA's 2024 ban but with 12-year phase-out.

-- Crocidolite: "Blue asbestos."
+• Crocidolite: "Blue asbestos."
 Historically used in pipe insulation and fireproofing.
 Still legal in the US.
-One of the most potent mesothelioma-causing asbestos types.
+One of the most potent mesothelioma-causing fiber types [5].

-- Anthophyllite: Rare in commercial applications but used in some industrial insulation and asbestos-cement products.
+• Anthophyllite: Rare in commercial applications but used in some industrial insulation and ACM products.
 Still legal in the US.

-The ARBAN Act would eliminate all six types immediately, leaving no legal asbestos products or uses in US commerce.
+The ARBAN Act would eliminate all six types immediately, leaving no legal products containing the mineral in US commerce.

 What Products Still Contain Legal Asbestos?

-Despite decades of asbestos litigation and growing awareness of mesothelioma risks, multiple asbestos-containing products remain legal and in use:
+Despite decades of litigation and growing awareness of mesothelioma risks, multiple ACM (asbestos-containing material) products remain legal and in use [1]:

-- Imported products: Products manufactured overseas with asbestos, then imported into the US
+• Imported products: Products manufactured overseas with the fiber, then imported into the US

 How Would ARBAN Legislation Impact Mesothelioma Victims and Their Families?